Keyboard shortcuts

 echo "Hello Bob!" | tsp --wallet alice send --sender-vid alice --receiver-vid bob

-Note that alice and bob are aliases of did:web:did.teaspoon.world:user:alice and did:web:did.teaspoon.world:user:bob.
+Note that alice and bob are aliases of did:web:did.teaspoon.world:endpoint:alice and did:web:did.teaspoon.world:endpoint:bob.

 Hello Bob!